sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 ### 5.2 Domain Names
 #### Branch Web Properties
 All branches will be provided with a domain which follows the format **[branchname].outlands.org**.
 A branch may additionally petition to add a single domain following the format **[branchname].org**, which will be registered and paid for by the kingdom.
+Other legacy domains may be continued at the discretion of the Kingdom Webminister.
 Any additional domains must be registered and paid for by the branch, not an individual.

 #### Other Web Properties
 All kingdom web properties shall be provided with a domain which follows the format **[entity].outlands.org**.
 Official web properties may petition to maintain an additional domain name, which must be registered to the Office of Web Ministry.